imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 The top 6 rows of the column are details of the ROI.
 This makes sure the same ROI is not analyzed twice and allows you to save any interesting ROIs.
 The details are comprised of area, x-coordinate, y-coordinate, AR, roundness, and solidity of the ROI.
 If the ROI is a polyline&gt;freehand ROI rather than a square&gt;oval, it acts as if the ROI is an oval&gt;square.
 The (oval) ROI can be restored by entering the details prompted by the {% include bc path='Edit | Selection | Restore Selection'%} (hotkey: {% include key content='Ctrl' %}+{% include key content='Shift' %}+{% include key content='E' %}) command.

 The results are displayed in a plot-window with the ROI details in the plot window title.
 The plot contains the buttons *List, Save, Copy.* The *Copy* button puts the data in the clipboard so it can be pasted into an Excel sheet.
 The settings for the copy button can be found under {% include bc path='Edit | Options | Profile Plot Options'%}.
-Recommended settings include: ''Do not save x-values ''(prevents slice number data being pasted into Excel) and *Autoclose* so that you don't have to close the analyzed plot each time.
+Recommended settings include: *Do not save x-values* (prevents slice number data being pasted into Excel) and *Autoclose* so that you don't have to close the analyzed plot each time.

 Dynamic intensity vs Time analysis
 ----------------------------------